youngheelee/hello-world/README.md

 # hello-world
 Hi humans!
-I've played Yoga in the morning and took a cup of coffee.
+I've played Yoga and took a cup of coffee in the morning.